Aarinola1889/Fashion-MNIST-Classification/README.txt

 ##Usage
-1.Ensure you install the required packages using the following command: pip install tensorflow numpy matplotlib
+1. Ensure you install the Python required packages using the following command: pip install tensorflow numpy matplotlib
 2. Install these packages using the following commands in R: install.packages("tensorflow")